 In feng shui, all details—from the specific location of various decor items to their colors and shapes—are carefully selected and placed in one's home or work environment.
 According to one of the feng shui schools called the flying stars school, the energy of most people can be divided into two feng shui groups: the East group and the West group.

 You will be either a West or an East group person according to your feng shui Kua number.
 You can easily find out your Kua number and your feng shui group, which will give you a better understanding of what makes good feng shui design for your home or office.
 This info also includes your lucky feng shui directions to face while working or sleeping.

-For example, my Kua number is 1, which makes me an East feng shui group person with the best facing directions of Southeast, East, South, and North.
-Lucky for me, my closest people are of the East feng shui group, too, so it is easy to adjust my environment to work the best way.
+For example, one person's Kua number is 1, which makes them an East feng shui group person with the best facing directions of Southeast, East, South, and North.
+People of that group tend to work well together.

 If you know there are still many feng shui issues to be dealt with in your home, such as a bedroom you can't stand, a front door with a blocked energy flow or a mirror facing the front door; do deal with these feng shui priorities first.